cardano-scaling/hydra/docs/adr/0005-use-io-sim.md

 ## Consequences

 * As some of these functions and typeclasses clash with the [cardano-prelude](https://github.com/input-output-hk/cardano-prelude) we might want to [define a custom prelude](0006-define-custom-prelude)

+* Instantiation to concrete IO is pushed at the outermost layer, eg. in the `Main` or tests.